Ford P100: Differences between the Cortina and Sierra

 The P100, while it appeared similar to the models that it was based upon, had several key differences under its skin.
-While it used the front bodywork of the Cortina, and later Sierra, only the front half of the underbody was used - the rear, from the middle of the front seats backward, used a ladder chassis for which the pickup tray was mounted to, which could accept a payload of 1000 kg.
+While it used the front bodywork of the Cortina, and later Sierra, only the front half of the underbody was used - the rear, from the middle of the front seats backward, used a ladder chassis for which the tray was mounted to, which could accept a payload of 1000 kg.

 The P100 was longer than the corresponding Cortina and Sierra models, and had a higher ride height due to having a multi leaf spring suspension in the rear and larger five-stud wheels all round.
-The hub design on the Cortina was a SA specific pattern and actually a Rover PCD, hence Rover SD1 alloys and steel wheels fit.
 The later Sierra front hubs were from the Granada with adapter plates to allow fitment of the heavier duty Ford Transit wheel.
 Its rear axle was lifted directly from the SWB Transit 80, hence the need for the front adapters to match.

 The later P100's gearbox was simply a lower ratio version of the popular Ford T9 gearbox which was also fitted in some earlier Transits, unlike the car version of the Sierra the Type 9 was used up until production ceased - the cars had been updated in 1989 to the MT75 box.
 While this was a stronger box, it did not use a slip joint yoke so was unsuitable for use on the P100, as it had a live axle compared to the cars independent rear setups with non-moving diff units.